 It is critical to understand composite damage tolerance to mitigate risk and ensure the material is fit for purpose.
 Despite their high strength and durability properties, composite materials are still susceptible to in-service damage.

 Composite damage tolerance is the capability of a damaged structure or laminate to maintain its original stiffness and strength.
 Composite structures may be damaged during production or in-service, and those damages aren’t always visible during later inspections.

-Element offers a variety of test methods that provide manufacturers with more insight into their composite materials’ damage tolerance and resistance and how that damage may grow during service.
+Element offers a variety of test methods that provide you with more insight into your composite materials’ damage tolerance and resistance and how that damage may grow during service.
 Two common methods are drop weight impact testing and fracture toughness testing.